-- each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our Common Stock; - each of our named executive officers; - each of our directors; and - all of our named executive officers and directors as a group.
+- · each person, or group of affiliated persons, who is known by us to beneficially own more than 5% of our Common Stock; - · each of our named executive officers; - each of our directors; and - · all of our current executive officers and directors as a group.

-The table lists applicable percentage ownership based on [●] shares of Common Stock outstanding as of the Record Date.
+The table lists applicable percentage ownership based on 45,443,473 shares of Common Stock outstanding as of the Record Date.